psychopy/workshops/3hrs/source/11basicBuilder.rst

     - the *text* became *$stim* where the name *stim* was one of our columns
     - the *text* has been set to *update every repeat* (of the Routine)

-NB: Start and stop can be defined in different ways (times, frames, conditions) and a duration/stop that is left blank will last forever.
+NB: Start and stop can be defined in different ways (times, frames, conditions) and a duration/stop that is left blank will last indefinitely.

 *If you get an error message from your experiment that "stim is not defined" it means one of these things:*